ubccr/ccr-examples/containers/1_Advanced/container-mod/README.md

 4. Once the required information is provided, `container-mod` will execute the necessary Apptainer commands on the image and automatically generate the module file if script finishes successfully.

-5. To use the generated module, you will need to edit your `$MODULEPATH` to include the new path: `/user/[CCRUsername]/privatemodules`.
+5. To use the newly generated module, you will need to edit your `$MODULEPATH` to include: `/user/[CCRUsername]/privatemodules`.
 You can do this in a few ways:

 	- Use the command (Only eligible for the current session):
 	```